Muqan Qaghan: Physical appearance

 "His appearance was strange, his face was broad, his complexion was red, his eyes were like glazes".

 Some authors have translated the term "琉璃" ("glaze") as "lapis lazuli"-like (suggesting a blue color).

 He was characterized as being "tough and fierce", and he was regarded as brave and knowledgeable by historians.

 A complete genetic analysis of Muqan Qaghan's daughter Empress Ashina (551–582) in 2023 by Xiaoming Yang et al. found nearly exclusively Ancient Northeast Asian ancestry (97,7%) next to minor West-Eurasian components (2,7%), and no Chinese ("Yellow River") admixture.
 This supports the Northeast Asian origin of the Ashina tribe and the Göktürk Khanate.
-According to the authors, these findings "once again validates a cultural diffusion model over a demic diffusion model for the spread of Turkic languages" and refutes "the western Eurasian origin and multiple origin hypotheses" in favor of an East Asian origin for the Türks.
+According to the authors, these findings "once again validates a cultural diffusion model over a demic diffusion model for the spread of Turkic languages.

 Family

 Muqan Qaghan's Türkic wife was childless.
 This caused difficulties for his son Talopien, as he was born to a non-Turkic woman who Muqan had married for diplomatic reasons.

 His daughter Empress Ashina became the wife of Emperor Wu of Northern Zhou.
 His son Talopien, as Apa Qaghan unsuccessfully claimed the throne after the death of his uncle Taspar while his other son Yangsu Tegin was ancestor of the later Western Turkic Qaghans.